 DATE of ORIGIN: December, 2016.

-DESCRIPTION: The boundary layer of the ship creates friction where the steal hull meets the water.
+DESCRIPTION: The boundary layer of the ship creates friction where the steel hull meets the water.
 By reducing the pressure of the water on the boundary layer the drag will be reduced, thereby improving fuel efficiency.
 The boundary layer is that layer of water that is next to the hull as the hull tries to move forward through the water.
 This layer is often only twelve centimeters thick but creates all the drag.

 The concept here is to reduce friction.
 This could be done in a couple of ways.
 One is by reducing the area in contact with the water (pressure per square inch) but this limits the size of the hull.
 Not practical.
 Others have demonstrated that bubbles ejected under the hull reduces drag along the boundary layer.